F1LT3R/f1lt3r.me/src/pages/0_about/page_About.md

 ---
-title: 'Home'
+title: 'About'
-permalink: /
+permalink: about
-thumbnail: thumbnail_down-boy-kill-processes-by-port.jpg
-featured: true
-tags: [Home]
+tags: [About]
 excerpt: 'Need to kill processes by port?
 Try this script that lets you kill multiple processes on multiple ports simultaneously.'
 authors: [F1LT3R]
 type: page